seveibar/realtime-screen-translator/README.md

 ## How it works

-I create a transparent electron window to display text.
-We take screenshots of the game window
+1. A transparent electron window to displays text.
+2. Take a screenshot the game window
+3. Run the screenshot through tesseract OCR (neural network)
+4. Translate characters via google translate api
+5. Convert characters to pinyin using [hanzi-to-pinyin](https://www.npmjs.com/package/hanzi-to-pinyin)
+6. Display contents on transparent electron window